-Keeping and raising a dog can be a difficult task, depending on the dog breed you pick.
-Many owners often struggle with the upkeep of grooming, exercising, training, and all the attention that’ll need to go into keeping your furry dog companion happy.
+Keeping or raising a dog can be a difficult task for most owners.
+In fact, many owners often struggle with the upkeep of grooming, exercising, training, and all that’ll need to go into keeping your dog companion happy.

 However, not all dog breeds need to be a handful.
 While living basics still need to be met, there are some dogs that require less time and energy to care for.
 Some breeds are more independent than others, thus requiring less attention.